PreviousView allNext

 The EV versus Gas showdown: real insurance comparisons

-Case study 1: Tesla Model Y v Subaru Forester V Toyota RAV4 Hybrid
+Case study 1: Tesla Model Y v Subaru Forester v Toyota RAV4 Hybrid

 Embedded asset

-In this case study, we can see the average insurance cost for the Tesla Model Y ($2,800) is approximately 40% higher than the insurance premium for the petrol Subaru Forester 2.5i, ($2,003) and about 29% higher than the Toyota RAV4 Hybrid ($2,172).
+In this case study, the Tesla Model Y’s average insurance cost ($2,800) is approximately 40% higher than the petrol Subaru Forester 2.5i ($2,003) and about 29% higher than the Toyota RAV4 Hybrid ($2,172).

 So, why the difference?
 The evidence from around the globe points to several key factors.
 Tesla vehicles are equipped with advanced technologies, like electric powertrains, which require specialised tools and technicians, often resulting in higher repair costs.
 Additionally, Tesla, as a newer vehicle manufacturer, lacks the large-scale production and distribution networks that long-established brands like Toyota and Subaru have.